Roberts-sw/varGUI/README.md

 #### changes:

+- 31-03-2022 v0.8
+  - Hwserial_connect now can open COM10 and higher on Windows
 - 03-03-2022 v0.8
   - re-opening .cfg closes serial port before re-opening it.
   - added piggy-back for commands by including "\n" before new command